codenet/col733-cloud/virt-mem.md

 ## Two-dimensional page tables

 Hypervisor wants to play the same trick on the OS that the OS played on its processes.
-OS relied on hardware to respect the page table and do the address translation.
+OS relied on hardware to do the address translation using page tables.
 However, the hardware was only capable of working with one page table at a given time.
-But, here we are interested in two-dimensional address
+But, here we are interested in *two-dimensional* address
 translations: from guest virtual address (GVA) to guest physical address (GPA) to host physical address (HPA).
 There was an ingenious approach of using *shadow page tables*.
 We will instead just look at the modern hardware support for two-dimensional page tables.